Network and alert management: looking for a better performance

 What do you really need to monitor?

 Basically, we’re talking about huge amounts of data, machines, devices, elements, components, gee-gaws, gadgets, and so on, so the best way to go about monitoring these elements is to set up automated alerts.
-Forego monitoring non-essential equipment and concentrate on business-critical hardware and software
+Forego monitoring non-essential equipment and concentrate on business-critical hardware and software.

-Network Management and Alerts
+Network and alert management

 Webster’s dictionary doesn’t have a lot to say about alerts in the monitoring sense, but we can define them as configurable responses to network events.
 These responses are channeled through messaging services such as email, Twitter, Telegram, SMS, or even as command executions.
 Alerts can employ custom properties to identify relational systems and thereby be created intelligently.
 It’s possible to set up alerts to trigger when certain conditions are met, such as an agent being unresponsive for 10 minutes, or when the CPU’s memory is overloaded.